THE

 Hard left to Harvard University

 But Leary dismisses Hollingshead and his "ominous jar" as just another drug-addled zealot.
-Until he threatens to kill himself.
+Until Hollingshead threatens to kill himself.

 Leary & Hollingshead

-To anchor Hollingshead and their fragile awakening, Leary recruits his doting assistant, Dr. Richard Alpert, a Harvard misfit with a huge trust fund and his own desperate need to matter.
+To anchor Hollingshead and his own fragile awakening, he recruits his devoted assistant, Dr. Richard Alpert—a Harvard misfit with a huge trust fund and his own desperate need to be loved.

 Dr. Richard Alpert